factor/factor/reference/compiler-next3-loops-20260909/README.md

 result is zero for an even nonnegative trip count and `x bitxor y` for an odd count.
 Broad existing-corpus activity and matched native runtime measurements are delegated to the parent/native measurement owner.
 The feature remains off.

+## Pointer-seed guard before the combined freeze

+Independent review identified that pre-representation loop scans cannot see all later boxing/GC instructions.
+Hoisting an xor/multiply/shift encoding of a managed raw pointer could therefore extend untraceable bits across future collection.
+Commit `40f7df12d9` conservatively rejects the entire CFG when either `##tagged>integer` or `##unbox-any-c-ptr` occurs anywhere, including outside the loop.
+These are the two primitive managed-base seeds recognized by current liveness and SSA base construction.
+No numeric-provenance inference is claimed.

+`pointer-guard-unit` passes both outside-loop seed negatives with exact unchanged instruction streams, zero hoists, and the existing 216 native pure arithmetic answers.
+Its pure fixture uses an integer copy for its already represented trip-count bits, so it does not accidentally declare a managed-pointer seed.
+`pointer-guard-source` passes all 16 settings and 864 ordinary-source answers, retaining one hoist in every freshly compiled method.
+The final helper/test hashes are in `pointer-guard-source-hashes.json`; earlier hashes and runs remain historical.
+The reviewer confirmed this guard closes the identified future-GC hole and found no other concrete issue in the preheader/dominance mechanics.